chrisant996/clink/docs/clink.md

 #### Filtering The Match Display

-In some instances it may be preferable to display potential matches in an alternative form than the generated matches passed to and used internally by Readline.
-For example, it might be desirable to display a `*` next to some matches, or to show additional information about each match.
+In some instances it may be preferable to display different text when listing potential matches versus when inserting a match in the input line, or to display a description next to a match.
+For example, it might be desirable to display a `*` next to some matches, or to show additional information about some matches.

+The simplest way to do that is just include the `display` and/or `description` fields when using [builder:addmatch()](#builder:addmatch).
+Refer to that function's documentation for usage details.

+However, older versions of Clink don't support those fields.
+And it may in some rare cases it may be desirable to display a list of possible completions that includes extra matches, or omits some matches (but that's discouraged because it can be confusing to users).

-A match generator can use <a href="#clink.ondisplaymatches">clink.ondisplaymatches()</a> to register a function that will be called before matches are displayed (this is reset every time match generation is invoked).
+A match generator can alternatively use <a href="#clink.ondisplaymatches">clink.ondisplaymatches()</a> to register a function that will be called before matches are displayed (this is reset every time match generation is invoked).

 The function receives a table argument containing the matches to be displayed, and a boolean argument indicating whether they'll be displayed in a popup window.
 The table argument has a `match` string field and a `type` string field; these are the same as in <a href="builder:addmatch">builder:addmatch()</a>.
 The return value is a table with the input matches filtered as required by the match generator.